How Does Umbrella Insurance Work?

 Landlord insurance will only cover one property.
 For example, if you have three rental houses, you’ll need three landlord policies.
 If you have two buildings, each with multiple apartments, you’ll need two landlord policies.
 The good news is that you could have one umbrella policy to cover all these properties.
 Still, you’ll need to have primary insurance (landlord policy) for each property.

-What’s the Difference Between Umbrella Insurance and Excess Liability Insurance?
+Difference Between Umbrella Insurance and Excess Liability Insurance

 Umbrella insurance sounds like it’s the same as excess liability coverage.
 It is not.
 Excess liability is an add-on for your landlord policy.
 Like umbrella insurance, it covers damages that exceed the maximum damages for the landlord policy.
 Unlike umbrella coverage, excess liability won’t cover slander, volcanic eruptions, and car accidents.